ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 * RavenDB will store data in a local folder first, and transfer it to the remote destination from the local one.
-   * If a local folder hasn't been specified, RavenDB will use the system's **temp** folder as a temporary storage and delete the local files when the transfer ends.
+   * If a local folder hasn't been specified, RavenDB will use the system's **temp** folder as temporary storage and delete the local files when the transfer ends.
    * If a local folder **has** been specified, RavenDB will use it both for the transfer and as its permanent local backup location.